akka/akka-http/docs/src/main/paradox/routing-dsl/directives/header-directives/headerValueByType.md

 Traverses the list of request headers and extracts the first header of the given type.

 The `headerValueByType` directive finds a header of the given type in the list of request header.
-If no header of the given type is found the request is rejected with a @unidoc[MissingHeaderRejection].
+If no header of the given type is found the request is rejected with a @apidoc[MissingHeaderRejection].

 If the header is expected to be missing in some cases or to customize handling when the header is missing use the @ref[optionalHeaderValueByType](optionalHeaderValueByType.md) directive instead.

 @@@ note
-Custom headers will only be matched by this directive if they extend @unidoc[ModeledCustomHeader]
+Custom headers will only be matched by this directive if they extend @apidoc[ModeledCustomHeader]
 @scala[and provide a companion extending `ModeledCustomHeaderCompanion`, otherwise the routing infrastructure does now know where to search for the needed companion and header name.]
 @java[from the Scala DSL and there is currently no API for the Java DSL ([Issue 219](https://github.com/akka/akka-http/issues/219))]